Blog

 Type Typical Price Impact Notes

-Unit price +10–50% over base Custom cuts and tight tolerances increase cost
+Unit price premium +10–50% over standard Custom cuts, tight tolerances (±0.05mm), and non-standard shapes increase per-unit cost

 6. Bulk Ordering & Supplier Location Impact

-• European/US sellers may charge 30–60% more due to labor and import costs.
+• European and US sellers typically charge 30–60% more due to higher labor costs, import tariffs, and compliance overhead.

-• Trade terms like FOB vs. CIF and delivery time also affect pricing.
+• Trade terms such as FOB vs. CIF, payment conditions, and delivery schedules also significantly impact total landed cost.

 Custom-shaped / coated magnets per piece (est.) Base price +10–50%